Dynamic Neuromuscular Stabilization

 - Systematic trigger point therapy and global reciprocal muscle inhibition

-*Additionally we will explore how certain yoga movements can aid in the mobilization and motilization of the visceral organs.
+*We will be exploreing how certain yoga movements/asanas can aid in the mobilization and motilization of the visceral organs.
 Martina and Petr will combine forces to workshop and explore this collaboration of their specialties.

 Michael Rintala, D.C.